DrOctogon/require-bower-grunt-boilerplate/README.md

 }
 </pre>

 By placing this querystring on the end of your URL, you're telling require to load each script thats defined inside of <code>/assets/js/main.js</code> separately.
-And of course to revert to production simply remove the <code>?dev</code> querystring.
+To revert to production simply remove the <code>?dev</code> querystring.

 <h2>Other Defined Grunt Tasks</h2>